 We bring this awareness of the challenges faced by fitness, nutrition and weight loss professionals -- and by prospective members -- to the development of our needs analysis platform.

 Fitness and nutrition professionals choose their careers because they want to help others to improve their health, and members are motivated by the desire to achieve personal health goals -- so understanding, tracking and driving results is the throughline of the member journey.

 The best way to build a relationship is to give first.
 Beyond the satisfaction of being generous, this can at least hint at your capabilities and expertise, and provide a basis for your prospective clients or members to evaluate your potential value.

 While inferences, assumptions and abstractions like avatars are sometimes necessary, the best way to genuinely and personally understand an individual client or member is to simply and directly ask -- about their needs, goals, challenges, habits and more.

-Whether educating about the capabilities of a software platform or the results of an individual needs analysis, context is the critical factor for driving understanding, relevancy and urgency -- with the use of visual frameworks being most effective.
+Whether educating about the capabilities of a software platform or the results of an individual needs analysis, context is the critical factor for driving understanding, relevancy and urgency -- and can best be conveyed through the use of visual frameworks.